atom/flight-manual.atom.io/content/getting-started/sections/installing-atom.md

 {{#windows}}

-Then create a `.atom` directory alongside the directory that contains atom.exe, for example:
+Then create a `.atom` directory inside the directory that contains atom.exe, for example:

 ```
 e:\atom-1.14\atom.exe
-e:\.atom
+e:\atom-1.14\.atom
 ```

 {{/windows}}